Detailed content of our market study

 The pet food market is mainly made up of segments for dogs and cats.
 There are several types of food:

-The market was not impacted by the health crisis, as feed production in France accelerated sharply in 2020 and 2021.
-Since then, the market has continued to gain momentum, driven in particular by the ongoing renewal of product ranges and the diversification of the offer: Made in France, grain-free, organic, etc. Despite the meteoric rise of the organic food market in recent years, the organic petfood segment remains anecdotal.
+The market was not impacted by the health crisis, asfeed production in France accelerated sharply in 2020 and 2021.
+Since then, the market has continued to gain momentum, driven in particular by the ongoing renewal of product ranges and the diversification of the product offer: Made in France, grain-free, organic, etc. Despite the meteoric rise of the organic food market in recent years, the organic segment is still anecdotal when it comes to petfood.
 In 2021, it will still account for just 0.3% of the petfood market, compared with 5.1% for all FMCG products.

-Growth in the French market is also being driven by theboom in online sales, although pet food distribution is still largely organized around specialist stores, which do not offer the same level of service as the French market.this is in contrast to supermarkets and garden centers, which are posting declining results.
+Growth in the French market is also being driven by the rise of online sales, although pet food distribution is largely organized around specialist stores, which are not hesitating to open new outlets. conversely, supermarkets and garden centers are posting declining results.

 The global market